-At CPE initialization, three flows shall be dedicated for management connections (see 12.2) for the purpose of carrying MAC management messages and data between a CPE and the BS.
-The three flows reflect the fact that there are inherently three different levels of QoS for traffic sent on management connections between a CPE and the BS.
-The basic flow is used by the BS MAC and CPE MAC to exchange short, time- urgent MAC management messages; whereas, the primary management flow is used by the BS MAC and CPE MAC to exchange longer, more delay-tolerant MAC management messages (Table 19 specifies which MAC management messages are transferred on which type of connections).
-Finally, the secondary management flow is used by the BS and CPE to transfer more delay tolerant, standards-based (e.g., DHCP, TFTP, and SNMP) messages that are carried in IP datagrams.
+At CPE initialization, three flows shall be dedicated for management connections (see 12.2) for the purpose of carrying MAC management messages and data between a CPE and the BS/MR-BS or the distributed scheduling R-CPE.
+The three flows reflect the fact that there are inherently three different levels of QoS for traffic sent on management connections between a CPE and the BS/MR-BS or the distributed scheduling R-CPE.
+The basic flow is used by the BS/MR-BS MAC or the distributed scheduling R-CPE MAC and CPE MAC to exchange short, time- urgent MAC management messages; whereas, the primary management flow is used by the BS/MR-BS MAC or the distributed scheduling R-CPE MAC and CPE MAC to exchange longer, more delay-tolerant MAC management messages (Table 19 specifies which MAC management messages are transferred on which type of connections).
+Finally, the secondary management flow is used by the BS/MR-BS MAC or the distributed scheduling R-CPE MAC and CPE to transfer more delay tolerant, standards-based (e.g., DHCP, TFTP, and SNMP) messages that are carried in IP datagrams.
 The secondary management flow may be packed and/or fragmented, similarly to the primary management except that no ARQ should be used for the latter since it is more time critical.

 The FIDs for these connections shall be assigned according to the specification in 12.2.
 The same FID value is assigned to both upstream and downstream members of each connection.

 The FIDs for these connections shall be assigned according to the specification in 12.2.
-The same FID value is assigned to both upstream and downstream members of each connection.
+A 4bit LSB of FID defines downstream flow ID, while a 4bit MSB of FID defines upstream flow ID.

 The CID, which is a tuple of SID | FID, can be considered a connection identifier even for nominally connectionless traffic like IP, since it serves as a pointer to destination and context information.

-The CID, which is a tuple of SID | FID, can be considered a connection identifier even for nominally connectionless traffic like IP, since it serves as a pointer to destination and context information.
+The CID, which is a tuple of LCID|SID | FID, can be considered a connection identifier even for nominally connectionless traffic like IP, since it serves as a pointer to destination and context information.

 Many higher-layer sessions may operate over the same wireless connection.
 For example, many users within a company may be communicating with Transmission Control Protocol (TCP)/IP to different destinations, but since they all operate within the same overall service parameters, all of their traffic is pooled for request/grant purposes.
 A service flow is a unidirectional flow of traffic (BS to CPE, or CPE to BS) that defines the mapping of higher-layer application service parameters (e.g., QoS) to a FID assigned to a particular CPE’s unicast SID or multicast group (multicast SID).